 The Fairfax Water bill will include your account number, water and sewer service and usage charges, the amount due, the payment due date, and messages about your service.
 An explanation of all charges can be found on the back of your bill.
-Initial bills include a one-time Account Charge of $37.00.
-This charge covers the administrative cost of establishing a new account and having the field technician turn on the water and take an initial meter reading
+Initial bills include a one-time Account Charge of $44.00.
+This charge covers the administrative cost of establishing a new account and having the field technician turn on the water and take an initial meter reading.

 As a courtesy, we offer a one-time adjustment for unusually high water charges caused by leaks.
+All the details regarding adjustments are within the Rules and Regulations, under Courtesy Leak Adjustments.

 To be eligible for adjustment, the Customer must: